-After Stefan de Vrij’s free transfer to Inter at the end of the 2017/18 season Lazio were left with a massive void to fill in the center of defense.
-A starting defender, Lazio were in deep trouble if they were unable to sign a defender with experience before the transfer window ended.
+After Stefan de Vrij’s free transfer to Inter at the end of the 2017/18 season Lazio were left with a massive void to fill in the center of their back line.
+One of their top players, Lazio were in deep trouble if they were unable to center-half with experience before the transfer window ended.
 Several reports and rumors of players from all around Europe started to appear, but it was not until the name of Francesco Acerbi was heard that led to serious negotiations.
 Lazio wanted the Italian and vice versa, and after several back-and-forth conversations, Sassuolo accepted an offer for the center-back allowing him to enter Rome.
 Their most important signing of the summer, Acerbi has been a terrific acquisition for Lazio, adapting well and giving Laziali hope with his passion and courage week-in-week-out.
 Below, we take a closer look at Acerbi and understand how he has fit in at Lazio.

 Strengths & Weaknesses